0xTamil/awesome-low-level/README.md

 ## 3. Learn C & Memory

-> **Description:** Use C to explore how programs manage memory, represent data, and interact closely with the operating system and hardware.

 ### What to do

 Learn the **C programming language** with a strong focus on how memory works.
 Important topics include: